Caloris Low-Spore Process

 The Caloris Solution

-n the past two years, two dairy processors have worked with Caloris to install new evaporator systems incorporating the patent-pending Caloris Low Spore Process, and are now consistently and routinely producing high quality low-spore milk powders while maintaining continuous and uninterrupted operation of their spray dryer systems.
+n the past two years, two dairy processors have worked with Caloris to install new evaporator systems incorporating the patented Caloris Low Spore Process, and are now consistently and routinely producing high quality low-spore milk powders while maintaining continuous and uninterrupted operation of their spray dryer systems.

 he key to the Caloris Low Spore Process is well-timed evaporator system CIP cycles, which eliminates operation with the presence of mature biofilms in the evaporator system before they begin to contaminate the milk product with spores.
 The configuration of the Caloris Low Spore Process allows for these CIP cycles to occur without interrupting the powder production of the spray dryer system.